iwitaly/psycopg2-for-aws-lambda/README.md

 [psycopg2](http://initd.org/psycopg/) is a compiled Python's driver for SQL.
-That is why when you deploy it to AWS Lambda you probably get an error
+That is why when you deploy it to AWS Lambda you probably get an error:
-> _psycopg2.so file had incorrect ELF headers or
+> _psycopg2.so file had incorrect ELF headers

+or

 > No module named _psycopg

 Check [Stack](https://stackoverflow.com/questions/36607952/using-psycopg2-with-lambda-to-update-redshift-python) for more about this.

 ---

-`psycopg2/` and `psycopg2-3.6/` are already compiled versiones of lib `psycopg2` for AWS Linux.
+`psycopg2/` and `psycopg2-3.6/` are already compiled versiones of lib [psycopg2](http://initd.org/psycopg/) for AWS Linux.
-Just download it, put in into your vendored/ folder and import them like
+Just download it, put it into your `vendored/` folder and import into your source code:

 ```
 here = os.path.dirname(os.path.realpath(__file__))